untwisted/untwisted/BOOK.md

 ### Echo Server (echo_server.py)

-The example below shows a simple echo server application that uses the shorthand function 'create_server'.
+The example below shows a simple echo server application that uses the shorthand function create_server.
-Such a function instantiates a 'Spin' instance and installs the basic handles in the server socket and in the new incoming connection sockets.
+Such a function instantiates a Spin instance and installs the basic handles in the server socket and in the new incoming connection sockets.

 ~~~python